Core Architecture & Compliance Mapping for Grant Automation

 return None

 The ingestion boundary terminates immediately after validation.
-No donor restriction logic or fund allocation calculations occur here.
+No donor-restriction logic or fund-allocation calculations occur here.
 The stage outputs a cryptographically verifiable, normalized payload or terminates with an explicit rejection.
+The extra policy of the Pydantic model should be set to forbid unknown keys, so a funder adding an undocumented column surfaces as a deterministic rejection rather than a silently dropped field — exactly the property an auditor expects when reconciling a grantor file against your normalized ledger.

 3. Deterministic Compliance Mapping & Rule Evaluation